How can online casino media buyers scale winning campaigns?

 - Implement fraud monitoring and traffic quality checks.

-- Set regular review cadence and iteration plan.
+- Set a regular review cadence and iteration plan.

 Beginner vs advanced considerations